zulip/zulip/help/self-hosted-billing.md

 ### Non-profit pricing

-Non-profits with no paid staff are eligible for the free Community plan.
+Non-profits with no paid staff are eligible for [the Community plan](#free-community-plan).

 For non-profits with paid staff, volunteers and other unpaid participants in your community are eligible for free Zulip accounts.
 Additionally, discounts are